bogardpd/gps-log-tools/README.md

 ### GeoPackage Structure

-The driving tracks are stored in a `driving_tracks` MultiLineString layer, with the following fields:
+The driving tracks are stored in a `driving_tracks` LineString layer, with the following fields:

 | Name          | QGIS Type | Value |
 |---------------|:-----|:------|